IELTS Reading: Cambridge 13 Test 1 Reading Passage 1, Case Study: Tourism New Zealand website; with best solutions, explanations and bonus tips

 Keywords for this answer: started searching, geographical location

-The answer is not found anywhere in the passage.
+The answer is not anywhere in the passage.
 The question is about starting the search in the website.

 In paragraph 6 line 3, the author says, “…… visitors can search for activities not solely by geographical locations, but also by the particular nature of the activity.”
 However, nowhere it says anything about starting the search.